 Scott routinely works with large city law firms, financial institutions and corporate and commercial clients based throughout the world with respect to large multi-jurisdictional disputes and transactions.
 He has considerable courtroom experience matched with an acute commercial acumen.

 In addition to corporate and commercial litigation, Scott also has a wide experience of ADR procedures such as arbitration and mediation.

 Scott is a Fellow of INSOL International, being the first BVI practitioner to have successfully completed the INSOL Global Insolvency Practice Course.
-Scott is also a board member of the Recovery and Insolvency Specialists Association (RISA) in the BVI; a former member of RISA’s Technical Advisory Committee; and a member of the BVI Bar Association.
+Scott is also a member of the Recovery and Insolvency Specialists Association (RISA) in the BVI (and is a former board member and former member of RISA’s Technical Advisory Committee); and a member of the BVI Bar Association.
 He also remains a non-practising member of the Faculty of Advocates in Scotland.